castorini/anserini/docs/regressions-msmarco-passage-unicoil.md

-# Anserini: Regressions for uniCOIL on [MS MARCO Passage](https://github.com/microsoft/MSMARCO-Passage-Ranking)
+# Anserini: Regressions for uniCOIL on MS MARCO Passage

-This page documents regression experiments for uniCOIL on the MS MARCO Passage Ranking Task, which is integrated into Anserini's regression testing framework.
+This page documents regression experiments for uniCOIL on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking), which is integrated into Anserini's regression testing framework.
 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.

-For more complete instructions on how to run end-to-end experiments, refer to [this page](experiments-msmarco-unicoil.md).

 The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-passage-unicoil.yaml).
 Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-passage-unicoil.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.